A commutator lemma for confined subgroups and applications to groups acting on rooted trees: Groups acting on rooted trees I: structure of non-free minimal actions

-\begin{cor} Let $G$ be a group and $\X$ a faithful and micro-supported minimal compact $G$-space, with the property that for every $\xi_1 \neq \xi_2 \in \X$, the subgroup generated by $G_{\xi_1}^0$ and $G_{\xi_2}^0$ contains a non-trivial normal subgroup of $G$.
-Then the faithful and micro-supported minimal compact $G$-spaces are exactly the highly proximal extensions of $\X$. \end{cor}
+\begin{cor} Let $G$ be a group and $X$ a faithful and micro-supported minimal compact $G$-space, with the property that for every $x_1 \neq x_2 \in X$, the subgroup generated by $G_{x_1}^0$ and $G_{x_2}^0$ contains a non-trivial normal subgroup of $G$.
+Then the faithful and micro-supported minimal compact $G$-spaces are exactly the highly proximal extensions of $X$. \end{cor}

-\begin{proof} Every highly proximal extension of $\X$ is a faithful and micro-supported minimal $G$-space.
-Conversely, let $X$ be a faithful and micro-supported minimal $G$-space.
-According to Rubin theorem \cite{Rubin-loc-mov-book}, $X$ and $\X$ are highly proximally equivalent.
-Since two highly proximally equivalent $G$-spaces give rise to the same stabilizer URS, we have $\mathcal{S}_G(X) = \mathcal{S}_G(\X)$.
-Hence Proposition \ref{prop-sameURS-factor} applies and provides a factor map $\pi: X \to \X$, and we shall check that this map is highly proximal.
-Let $U$ be a non-empty open subset of $X$.
-Since the rigid stabilizer $\rist_G(U)$ is non-trivial and the $G$-action of $\X$ is faithful, we can find $\xi \in \X$ and $g \in \rist_G(U)$ such that $g(\xi) \neq \xi$.
+\begin{proof} It follows easily from the definitions that if $Y$ is a highly proximal extension of $X$, then $Y$ is a faithful and minimal $G$-space.
+Moreover by \cite[Proposition 2.3]{CLB-commens} $Y$ is also micro-supported.
+Conversely, let $Y$ be a faithful, minimal and micro-supported $G$-space.
+According to Rubin theorem \cite{Rubin-loc-mov-book}, $X$ and $Y$ are highly proximally equivalent.
+By Lemma \ref{lem-hp-sameURS} we have $\mathcal{S}_G(X) = \mathcal{S}_G(Y)$.
+Hence Proposition \ref{prop-sameURS-factor} applies and provides a factor map $\pi: Y \to X$, and we shall check that this map is highly proximal.
+Let $U$ be a non-empty open subset of $Y$.
+Since the rigid stabilizer $\rist_G(U)$ is non-trivial and the $G$-action of $X$ is faithful, we can find $x \in X$ and $g \in \rist_G(U)$ such that $g(x) \neq x$.
 Hence the fiber $\pi^{-1}(x)$ is such that $g(\pi^{-1}(x))$ is disjoint from $\pi^{-1}(x)$.
-Since $g$ is supported in $U$ we must have $\pi^{-1}(x) \subset U$, and hence $\pi: X \to \X$ is indeed a highly proximal extension. \end{proof}
+Since $g$ is supported in $U$ we must have $\pi^{-1}(x) \subset U$, and hence $\pi: Y \to X$ is indeed a highly proximal extension. \end{proof}

 This applies to weakly branch groups by Lemma \ref{lem-wb-xi1xi2}, and we obtain:

 \begin{cor} Let $G\le \aut(T)$ be a weakly branch group.
 Then the faithful and micro-supported minimal compact $G$-spaces are exactly the highly proximal extensions of $\partial T$. \end{cor}